17 common types of speed camera in the UK

 What range do speed cameras have?

 Cameras in a fixed location are usually focused on a certain section of road, often denoted by white road markings.
-Some mobile laser units have a range of up to 2 miles, while most cameras are able to take clear images up to 1000 yards.
+Some mobile laser units have a range of up to two miles, while most cameras are able to take clear images at up to 1000 yards.
 Average speed cameras like the SPECS system can monitor you up to a distance of 12 miles, and much more if multiple cameras are used.

 Are speed cameras always on?